 sum that act on a whole array and return a single number.
 Documentation for all functions in ulab are on readthedocs.

 These examples only cover a portion of the functions available in ulab.
-Major items we will not cover include:
+The items below are beyond the scope of this gude:

 - Matrix functions in